WeblateOrg/weblate/docs/admin/machine.rst

 1. Turn on this service by adding ``weblate.machinery.aws.AWSTranslation`` to :setting:`MT_SERVICES`.

-2. Install the `boto3` module configure it.
+2. Install the `boto3` module and configure it.

 .. seealso::